Agrossio/GestionHorariosFrontend/README.md

 - Developer: 👨‍🔧
   - View assigned projects
   - Get a task
+  - Add worked hours to a task
   - Change task status

 ### Spring Security

+## TODOs 📋

+- Fix bug: Some data only updates upon a browser refresh (F5)
+- Developer task/project assigment has to be done in 2 steps, giving a non-intuitive & bad user experience
+- Add chat between users
+- Add new user approval notification to the admin UI

 ## Developers Team 💻